Simmering away on the stove is a big pot of beef stew, filled with carrots, potatoes, celery, beef tips, and broth just to name a few things.

 Beef stew is a filling option that has a lot of veggies as well as beef tips or round roast pieces.
 You get your protein and vegetable servings for the day in one warm bowl of beef stew.

-You can even make ahead and freeze if you like to prep and freeze meals for convenience.
+You can even go ahead and freeze if you like to prep and freeze meals for convenience.
 I use these storage containers from Amazon to freeze batches of stew ahead of time, and then can easily reheat it!

 A pot of beef stew stretches much farther than you might think.
 There’s simply no way to only make a few servings.